seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/cell_idx/step1-cell_SGE.md

 ## Step 1.1 Prepare Histology-based Cell Segmentation Mask Matrix

 To construct a cell-indexed spatial digital gene expression matrix (SGE), begin by executing histology-based cell segmentation using external methodologies, such as [Watershed](https://imagej.net/imaging/watershed) or [Cellpose](https://github.com/MouseLand/cellpose).
-Irrespective of the segmentation technique employed, ensure that the input histology image is aligned with the SGE.
-This alignment involves referencing and resizing the histology image to match the SGE coordinates and dimensions, which can be accomplished using Rule [`historef`](https://seqscope.github.io/NovaScope/walkthrough/rules/historef/) within [NovaScope](https://seqscope.github.io/NovaScope).

 Details for performing histology-based cell segmentation using [Watershed](https://imagej.net/imaging/watershed) and [Cellpose](https://github.com/MouseLand/cellpose) are provided in the [NovaScope Protocol paper](../../index.md#references).

+!!! note

+      Irrespective of the segmentation technique used, ensure that the input histology image is **aligned** with the input SGE.

+      This alignment involves referencing and resizing the histology image to match the SGE coordinates and dimensions, which can be accomplished by Rule [`historef`](https://seqscope.github.io/NovaScope/walkthrough/rules/historef/) in [NovaScope](https://seqscope.github.io/NovaScope).

 ### Watershed
 [Watershed](https://imagej.net/imaging/watershed) outputs a black-and-white cell segmentation TIFF image (please see an example below) where white areas represent cell segments and black areas are non-tissue regions or cell boundaries.
-NEDA provides `make_segmask.py` to convert this image into a segmentation mask matrix in NumPy array format.
+NEDA provides `make_segmask.py` to convert this image into a segmentation mask matrix in `NumPy` array format.

 Input & Output
 ```bash